TiBeN/shortcutd/README.md

 shortcutd
 =========

 Launch commands when pressing keys combinations.
-Some features:
+Key features:

 -   Reads Kernel input device nodes directly so there is no need of any graphical environment and works whatever the launched software